balaclark/Canvas-Drawing/README.markdown

 About
 -----
-This is a small helper library aimed at making writing drawing applications with the HTML5 canvas element a bit easier.
+This is a small engine for the canvas element aimed at making development of drawing applications a bit easier.

 License
 -------